Master of Science

 MSLN has broad potential as a novel tumor target for diagnosis and therapy, yet no MSLN-targeted molecules are currently FDA approved.
 Thus, there is a critical need for MSLN-targeted therapeutics and for molecular diagnostics that can identify patients who are most likely to respond to such therapies.
 This project proposes to engineer stable MSLN targeting agents using the fibronectin non-antibody protein scaffold, for use as both a targeted therapeutic and molecular diagnostic.
 Targeting agents that can serve as both therapeutics and diagnostics have the potential to identify the specific patient population most likely to respond to the partner therapeutic.
 To develop candidate theranostics, we used directed evolution and yeast surface display to engineer high affinity MSLN-binding proteins based on the fibronectin protein scaffold.
 We will engineer proteins specifically to block the binding interaction of MSLN and MUC16.
 A broad outcome of our proposed work is to validate the fibronectin protein scaffold for development of therapeutic/diagnostics, with implications for developing theranostics for other tumor biomarkers.

 Sirois, Allison R., "Engineering proteins targeting tumor biomarker mesothelin toward applications as cancer diagnostics and therapeutics" (2016).
-Theses, Dissertations, and Projects.
-1967.
+Masters Thesis, Smith College, Northampton, MA.

 Off Campus Download